 Its running costs including staff payments are $600,000 (£377,000), but so far this year it has raised just $130,000 (£81,000).

 The website claims to be non-profit and relies on donations.
 A statement on its front page says it is funded by human rights campaigners, investigative journalists, technologists and the general public .
-WikiLeaks does not accept money from
+WikiLeaks does not accept money

-governments or corporations.
+from governments or corporations.

 Investigative journalist Paul Lashmar said he had been startled by the effectiveness of WikiLeaks in publishing suppressed information.
-However he thought that the funding issue would not be easily resolved: (Web) users aren't interested
+However he thought that the funding issue would not be easily resolved: (Web) users aren't

-realise that free speech has to be funded, otherwise it's not free.
+speech will realise that free speech has to be funded, otherwise it's not free.

 Much to the annoyance of government departments and big business everywhere, whistleblower website Wikileaks has been saved.